 World’s Largest Light Bulb: Edison, New Jersey

 Someone had the bright idea to turn Edison’s luminary invention into yet another object that America could claim as world’s biggest.
 Suitably located in the town of Edison, this 13-foot tall light bulb commemorates the famed inventor’s revolutionary idea.
-The bulb sits atop a 134-foot tower that marks the site of Menlo Park laboratory where Edison brought the first commercial incandescent light bulb to fruitionand yes, it does light up.
-We can only imagine what the electricity bill costs.
+The bulb sits atop a 134-foot tower that marks the site of Menlo Park laboratory where Edison brought the first commercial incandescent light bulb to fruition and yes, it does light up.
+We can only imagine what the electricity bill runs.

 World’s Largest Santa: North Pole, Alaska

-As you’d expect, Santa Claus makes his home in North Poleonly this one isn’t located on top of the world, but a quaint town in Alaska.
+As you’d expect, Santa Claus makes his home in North Pole only this one isn’t located on top of the world, but in a quaint Alaskan town.
 We all know Mr. Kringle is a bit rotund around the waistline, but this version of Santa Claus really takes the cake or cookie given his excessive appetite.
 Weighing in at a morbidly obese 900 pounds and towering 42 feet high, the world’s largest jolly Saint Nick maintains his plump figure and never-ending Christmas spirit year-round.

 World’s Largest Baseball Bat: Louisville, Kentucky